Our Blog

 AI is not replacing the CRM.
 It’s becoming the CRM’s communications coach.

 And that’s powerful for builders.
 Because when AI lives inside your CRM, it doesn’t replace your listening skills.
 It protects them.
 Instead of digging through old emails, it can surface past objections or preferences in seconds.
-Instead of recreating follow-up messages, it can draft structured starting points that you refine with your voice.
+Instead of recreating follow-up messages, AI can draft structured starting points that you refine with your voice.

 • Salesforce’s State of Sales report shows high-performing sales teams are 2.8x more likely to use AI regularly in their workflows.